How to Clean Every Single Thing on Your Bed (Including Your Mattress)

 To clean your mattress, use the upholstery attachment on your vacuum cleaner and vacuum the entire surface.
 To combat any odors, sprinkle baking soda on your mattress, let sit for 30 minutes, then vacuum it up.

 Most pillows can be safely cleaned in a standard washer and dryer.
 (Be sure to check the care labels, though.)
 For down pillows, you might want to hit up your local laundromat, as they may not easily fit in your washing machine.
-Make sure when you put pillows in the dryer that you choose a low heat setting.
+When drying, choose a low-heat setting and toss in a wool dryer ball or tennis ball (in a white sock to ensure no color transfer) to help them fluff back up.
 Avoid letting down pillows air dry, because the feathers could clump up and create mildew.

 Large, bulky comforters are best washed in an industrial machine at a laundromat.
 However, most can be easily washed and dried.
-Check the tag for specific care instructions, or play it safe and choose cool or warm water with a low dry cycle.
-Try using a duvet cover to keep the comforter extra clean in between washings.
+Check the tag for specific care instructions, or play it safe and choose cool or warm water with a low-dry cycle.
+Try using a duvet cover to keep the comforter extra clean between washings.

-Feather beds and mattress toppers can be laundered the same way as pillows and down comforters.
+Some featherbeds and mattress toppers can be laundered the same way as pillows and down comforters.
 Since they tend to be larger, you’ll want to make sure you're using an industrial-sized machine.
-You’ll definitely want to try the tennis ball method in the dryer with your feather bed or topper, as the loft will likely shift during the wash cycle.
+You’ll definitely want to try the tennis ball method in the dryer with your featherbed or topper, as the loft will likely shift during the wash cycle.
 You also might consider running the topper through more than one spin cycle if it's still feeling soaked at the end of the wash.
+Before cleaning, make sure you check the care instructions, as some toppers can only be spot cleaned.

 You can try cleaning your wool blankets in your home washing machine if you do so with care.
 Make sure to choose cold water and a delicate wash cycle.
 Any type of heat will shrink your blanket, so make sure to hang-dry rather than throwing it in the dryer.
 (Even delicate cycles might shrink a wool blanket.)